In this section, you will explore the following questions:

 Cancer can be described as a disease of altered gene expression.
 There are many proteins that are turned on or off (gene activation or gene silencing) that dramatically alter the overall activity of the cell.
 A gene that is not normally expressed in that cell can be switched on and expressed at high levels.
 This can be the result of gene mutation or changes in gene regulation (epigenetic, transcription, post-transcription, translation, or post-translation).

 Changes in epigenetic regulation, transcription, RNA stability, protein translation, and post-translational control can be detected in cancer.
 While these changes don’t occur simultaneously in one cancer, changes at each of these levels can be detected when observing cancer at different sites in different individuals.
-Therefore, changes in histone acetylation (epigenetic modification that leads to gene silencing), activation of transcription factors by phosphorylation, increased RNA stability, increased translational control, and protein modification can all be detected at some point in various cancer cells.
+Therefore, changes in histone acetylation (epigenetic modification that leads to gene expression), activation of transcription factors by phosphorylation, increased RNA stability, increased translational control, and protein modification can all be detected at some point in various cancer cells.
 Scientists are working to understand the common changes that give rise to certain types of cancer or how a modification might be exploited to destroy a tumor cell.

 Tumor Suppressor Genes, Oncogenes, and Cancer